IBM/eval-assist/backend/src/evalassist/judges/README.md

 The judges module is the core component of the EvalAssist project, designed to evaluate instances against a set of criteria.
 It provides a flexible framework for different types of evaluations, including direct and pairwise assessments.

 To use this package, you will have to install evalassist first (e.g. `pip install evalassist` or your installation method of preference).
 Then, you can import any judge from `evalassist.judges`.
-For example: `from evalassist.judges import BaseDirectJudge`.
+For example: `from evalassist.judges import DirectJudge`.

 ## Key Components

+### The Criteria and the Instance

+The `Judge`,`Criteria` and `Instance` are the basic blocks of an evaluation.
+The judge evalautes an instance based on a criteria.
+The criteria decides how the fields that the instance holds are going to be used.
+There are two types of fields, context fields and the field to be evaluated.
+As the role of each field may differ for different criteria, it is the criteria itself who define the role of each field.
+So, the instance's `fields` attribute defines all the fields, while the criteria's `to_evaluate_field` and `context_fields` define each field's role.
+As an example, let's say you are using LLM as a Judge to evaluate RAG pipelines.
+You may have criteria like Context Relevance and Groudedness.
+Your instances will hold fields like `user_message`, `assistance_response` and `documents`.
+In this scenario, Context Relevance will define the `documents` field as the `to_evaluate_field`, while, the Groudedness criteria will define `assistant_response` as the `to_evaluate_field`.
+Same instance fields and values, different roles.

 ### Types